yuanqing/create-figma-plugin/docs/utilities.md

 ### getDocumentComponents()

-Gets all the components in the current document.
+Returns all the Components in the current Document.

 ***Return type***